How do I learn Latin?

 ROME WASN'T BUILT IN A DAY

-Some Latin courses are selling you snake oil, making claims that you can "learn Latin in just five minutes a day" (Duolingo), or super fast; the Ancient Language Institute claims to offer the fastest Latin language learning program in the world.
+Some Latin courses make claims that you can "learn Latin in just five minutes a day" (Duolingo), or super fast; the Ancient Language Institute (which is a good course) claims to offer the fastest Latin language learning program in the world.

-None of this is possible - true language learning can be fun, but in the end, it is down to the steady drip-drip of constant application that will give you success.
+It is the steady drip-drip of constant application that will give you success.
 The human mind has its limitations, and only so much can be absorbed a day.

 If you study using one of the 'rapid' methods you would learn something, and get a quick fix of instant gratification - but you would not learn the language fully, if by that you mean an ability to read a text fluently, or have an ability to form meaningful sentences and express your thoughts clearly in the language you are trying to learn.